 Daniel Chaney's practice is focused on resolving disputes efficiently.
-His practice includes complex commercial arbitration and litigation in a range of areas, and he has considerable experience with complex and high-value energy and resources construction disputes (including variation and delay/disruption claims, contract termination issues, and misleading conduct claims).
+He has handled commercial arbitration and litigation in a range of areas, especially in the energy and resources sectors, and he has particular experience with complex and high-value construction disputes.

 Daniel also has substantial experience assisting clients during projects to resolve issues early, without the need for formal proceedings.
 He has particular familiarity working across borders, having been based in Jones Day's London, Perth, and Madrid offices.

 - University of Notre Dame Australia (LL.B.
 2010; B.A in Politics and International Relations 2010)

 - Supreme Court of Western Australia and High Court of Australia

 Recognized in Doyle's Guide's list of Western Australia's construction law Rising Stars (2022 and 2023)

 Recognized in The Best Lawyers in Australia as Ones to Watch for construction/infrastructure law (2024)

 Recommended in The Legal 500 UK for dispute resolution: international arbitration (2021 and 2022)